 You want that new job, you need that new job…but you don’t have it yet.
 While the state of the economy and your industry are certainly factors that determine the ease or difficulty of your job search, sometimes the issue lies a little closer to home.

-You have a vacation coming up, there’s a huge deadline at work, you see only a few ads for your type of position, you only need that one last course…all very good reasons not to start your search right now.
+You have a vacation coming up, there’s a huge deadline at work, you see only a few ads for your type of position, you only need that one last certification…all very good reasons not to start your search right now.

 It’s difficult to know how to structure your job search in terms of positions and/or companies when you aren’t sure what you actually want to do!
 Start with making a list: jot down what you like about your current job and what you don’t, what are your strengths and weaknesses, what interests you and what doesn’t.

 There’s nothing wrong with a job like that, but if at the end of the day you are left wanting more, then you need to pull off that security blanket.

 Starting a job search can be daunting, so it pays to begin and continue with the right attitude: be positive!
 Your attitude will soak through everything – your cover letter and resume, your interview, your body language – and prospective employers will pick up on it.

 How long has it been since you last started a job search?
-If it’s been a while, you should examine your strategy.
+If it’s been a while, you should examine your job searching strategy.
 Are you relying on outdated methods or excluding newer technologies?